 Occasional anxiety is common and happens to all of us, but anxiety disorders are more than brief anxiety.

 People with anxiety disorders deal with excessive fear and worry that interferes with daily life, with these feelings lasting longer than 6 months.

-According to the Anxiety and Depression Association of America (ADAA), anxiety disorders affect over 40 million American adults, though a majority of people don’t receive treatment.
+According to the Anxiety and Depression Association of America, anxiety disorders affect more than 40 million American adults.
+A majority of people don’t receive treatment.

-There are several treatment options available to manage symptoms of anxiety disorders, including psychotherapy and medications like Prozac.
+There are several treatment options available to manage symptoms of anxiety disorders, including psychotherapy and medications such as Prozac.

-In this article, we’ll discuss Prozac’s use in anxiety, side effects, risks, and other key information.
+In this article, we’ll discuss Prozac’s use in anxiety, its side effects, risks, and other key information.

-Prozac is a brand-name medication that is also available in generic versions in different strengths.
+Prozac is a brand-name medication that’s also available in generic versions of different strengths.
 Generic versions are generally less expensive than brand-name Prozac.

 What the science says

-Prozac and generic fluoxetine are available in several different strengths and dosage forms (capsule, tablet, liquid) for ease of dosing.
+Prozac and generic fluoxetine are available in several different strengths and dose forms (capsule, tablet, and liquid) for ease of dosing.

 - the condition being treated